Nvidia fuels worldwide stock frenzy, bond yields rise

 "It has taken the Nikkei roughly 34 years to get to this record high but it is all being driven by strong earnings upgrades," said Absolute Strategy's global equities analyst Nick Nelson.

 There was a big difference from the last time the Nikkei peaked during its bubble, Nelson said.
-When the Nikkei peaked in 1989, stocks were valued at almost four times what they are now, Nelson said.
+When the Nikkei set the all-time high in 1989, stocks were valued at almost four times what they are now, Nelson said.

 The latest ECB minutes showed its rate-setters were sticking with patience while new PMI data showed the downturn in euro zone business activity eased in February.

-The yield on 10-year Treasury notes was unchanged to 4.323% as longer-duration bonds were flat.
+The yield on 10-year Treasury notes was up 0.2 basis points to 4.325% as longer-duration bonds were flat.

 While the bulk of Fed policymakers said they were concerned about the risks of cutting too soon, according to its meeting minutes, there was still broad uncertainty about how long borrowing costs should remain at their current lofty level.